-Solid wastes from the installation are stored in dedicated covered containers and are stored within the dedicated waste storage areas.
+Solid wastes from the installation are stored in dedicated covered containers and are stored within the dedicated waste storage area within the main building.
+Such materials are removed outside the installation buildings only when removed for transfer to final disposal by an approved waste carrier.

-Waste storage is an element within the surface treatment and galvanizing activity that is directly associated and technically connected with the activities scheduled in section 2.3(Part A2) and section 2.2(Part(B)(d) of the Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended) and as such it is regulated as a polluting activity.
+Waste storage is an element within the galvanizing activity that is directly associated and technically connected with the activities scheduled in section 2.3(A2)(a) of the